samjoshisjsu/travel-destination-swipe-vote-app/README.md

-# DestinationSwipe — CMPE 285 Final Project
+# DestinationSwipe — CMPE 285 Final exam project

 > **Theme:** "Which travel destination would you visit?"
 > A mobile-first swipe-to-vote web app with 100 fictional travel destinations.